 Continuous Integration in a way is helping organizations automate their build, test and demonstrate for all sorts of purposes in the DevOps space.
 Lot of features as like Code coverage, Test coverage, Compiler Warnings, PMD detection, Performance bottleneck identification can also happen through the regular and monotonous build processes through Continuous Integration.
 Ultimately CI facilitates a fast software delivery process, shortening the release cycle and giving developers more freedom and opportunity to work on innovative tasks.
 It enables different developers and/or teams to work in parallel with one another on different facets of the same project.

-in specific, and understand the intrinsic of it.
+While there are many such Continuous Integration DevOps tools available in the market, but there are some that are more widely used.
+Choosing a particular Continuous Integration tool can be a tedious task for an individual or even for an Organization if it is their first attempt at this process altogether.
+Here we will take a look at each of the DevOps tools in specific, and understand the intrinsic of it.
 Based on its usage, we have also compiled some of the advantages of using it as well.
 Though the list is exhaustive, it is better you take the time to go through all the available options as this process is believed to be a onetime action for an individual or an Organization and for the impatient, you can definitely go to the tool of your choice directly.

-HockeyApp, a tool that best suits for collecting crash reports, to obtain feedback from live users, distribution of your beta version softwares and also to analyze further on the test coverage.
+HockeyApp, a tool that best suits for collecting crash reports, to obtain feedback from live users, distribution of your beta version software and also to analyze further on the test coverage.
 HockeyApp provided by Microsoft is by far one of the best software tools available in analyzing the mobile crash reports, app distribution for developers over iOS, Android and Windows phones.